Frequently Asked Questions

 Am I required to license my dog or cat?

-What is the law regarding tethering of my dog?
+What is the law regarding the tethering of my dog?

-“Tether” means to fasten a dog with an object such as a cable, chain, rope, or other similar object to a stationary object or to a device that is mobile, including, but not limited to, a trolley or pulley, in order to restrict the dog’s movement.
+“Tether” means to fasten a dog with an object such as a cable, chain, rope, or other similar objects to a stationary object or to a device that is mobile, including, but not limited to, a trolley or pulley, in order to restrict the dog’s movement.
 “Tether” also means the cable, chain, rope, or other similar object used to fasten a dog, as applicable.
-For information regarding the NJ Tethering Law click here.
+For information regarding the New Jersey Tethering Law click here.